NAME_______________________________SECTION LETTER____DATE_________

 e.
 How many grams of NaCl are there in 10.00 mL of solution from "d" above?

 4. GRAPHING ASSIGNMENT: Using the Data Acquisition program (“Logger Pro” by Vernier) on a computer in room 228 make a temperature versus time plot following the suggestions of your TA.
 Open the program by double click on the icon “Chemistry Applications” on the desktop or go to “Start”, “Programs”, “Chemistry Applications” and then click on “CHM152L-B Calorimetry”.
-Now modify the graph by changing the scale on each axis so that the graph will provide the best data possible for time and temperature.
-Save this graph on your “Z” drive and close Logger Pro.
-Open the file again using Logger Pro and print it.
-Attach the plot to this sheet
+Now modify the graph by changing the scale on each axis so that the graph will provide the best data possible for time and temperature and enter a title (double click on the graph).
+Save this graph on your “Z” drive (file available anywhere on campus), in “My Documents” (can access file in CEFENS computer labs only but Logger Pro is available to open file), or thumb drive and print the file.
+Close Logger Pro and try reopen the file by clicking on it (see your TA is you have trouble with this.
+Attach the graph to this sheet and turn it in to the TA.

 Note that you can check your grades from this web page.
 See what information is in the CHM152L site such as the syllabus.
 Click on back to get to the above location.
 Next, click on safety.
 Investigate the types of information available on this web site.
 Click on "Quiz" and take the on-line safety quiz.
 Complete the entire quiz and print the "Certificate of Achievement" with you name filled in.
 Turn in the "Certificate of Achievement" to your TA before you leave or at the start of the second lab period.